aaronbloomfield/pdr/README.md

 This repository contains the materials for the course entitled "CS 2150: Program and Data Representation" in the [Computer Science Department](http://www.cs.virginia.edu) at the [University of Virginia](http://www.virginia.edu).
 It will contain all of the slides, labs, exams, etc. used throughout the course.
 The course description is [below](#description).
 The github repository for this course is at [https://github.com/aaronbloomfield/pdr](https://github.com/aaronbloomfield/pdr).

-Students in the course should view the [cs2150/index.html](cs2150/index.html) ([md](cs2150/index.md)) file in the **cloned** repository (i.e., don't try to view it on github.com).
+Students *currently* in the course should view the [cs2150/index.html](cs2150/index.html) ([md](cs2150/index.md)) file in the **cloned** repository (i.e., don't try to view it on github.com).
+Note that many of the course materials are modified right before they are needed -- for example, this repository will be updated right before the semester starts.

-The contents of this repository will be filled in throughout the spring 2014 semester as the materials are developed (or, more accurately, as they are converted into a git-friendly form and added to this repository).
-It is likely that this repository will be largely incomplete until the spring 2014 semester is completed; the expected completion date is May, 2014.
+Students who were previously in the course may want to view the current version, or you can view the version from your semester.
+All semester versions are tagged with an end-of-semester tag of the form "year-semester".
+For example, the spring 2014 semester was tagged as `2014-spring`.
+To obtain a specific tag, you can enter `git checkout tags/2014-spring` in an already cloned repository.

 The primary author is [Aaron Bloomfield](http://www.cs.virginia.edu/~asb) ([aaron@virginia.edu](<mailto:aaron@virginia.edu>), [@bloomfieldaaron](http://twitter.com/bloomfieldaaron)).
-The spring 2014 semester will be the 14th consecutive semester I have taught the course.
+The fall 2014 semester will be the 15th consecutive semester I have taught the course.

 <a name="contributing"></a>Contributing to this Repository